Malaysian Current Law Journal (MCLJ) Publications

 All users can change their contact information and see their account expiry date at any time.

-If a user forgets a password, they can have the password sent to them via email at any time.
+If a user forgets a password, they can reset their password and have the password sent to them via email at any time.

 Add a Judgment, Order or Article

 Users may submit a case, order or article to us for publication.
-All such materials, if not published in a MCLJ Journal, are added to the LNS database.
+All such materials, if not published in any CLJ Journal, are added to the LNS database upon review and acceptance.

 Users may post advertisements on the website regarding employment